tfsec/tfsec.github.io/_docs/azure/mssql/threat-alert-email-set.md

 ---
+title: azure-mssql-threat-alert-email-set
-title: At least one email address is set for threat alerts
+description: At least one email address is set for threat alerts
 shortcode: azure-mssql-threat-alert-email-set
 legacy:
 summary: At least one email address is set for threat alerts